benl95/fp/README.md

 ## Functional Programming

-This repo is dedicated to cleaning up a survey dataset by applying functional programming patterns and principles.
-During the course presentations about functional programming will be given.
-It is also expected of us that we do research about functional programming ourselves and finally apply these to the dataset we were given.
+This repo is dedicated to learning Functional Programming patterns and principles by applying them to a case.
+The learned patterns are applied to the following dataset: [Survey data](https://raw.githubusercontent.com/cmda-tt/course-21-22/main/tech-track-dataset.json)

+## Learning goals

+-   Understanding and applying Functional Programming principles:
+    -   Pure and impure functions
+    -   High-order functions
+    -   Currying
+    -   Partial application
+    -   Composition by function chaining

-## Data
+## Raw data

 The data we were given is a survey dataset that was conducted before the beginning of this course.
 The dataset is currently very messy and hard to work with.
 Some questions are left unanswered, there are questions which have no relevance at all, key names are to long, etc. Below an example of the data: